 disturbing thoughts, memories, and body sensations.

-Bob is a certified Clinical Trauma Professional (IATP), as well as a certified Prepare-Enrich facilitator for couples counseling, and a certified facilitator in the Genesis Relapse Prevention Process.
-As a former U.S. Marine Bob welcomes opportunities to work with veterans, law enforcement personnel, other 1st Responders and their families.
+Bob is a certified Clinical Trauma Professional (IATP), as well as a certified Prepare-Enrich facilitator, and a certified facilitator in the Genesis Relapse Prevention Process.
+As a former U.S. Marine Bob welcomes opportunities to work with veterans, law enforcement personnel, other 1st Responders and members of their families.
 Bob works comfortably in providing counseling

 8:00 am-7:00 pm